KumarMayank07/Real-Time-Chat-Application/DEPLOYMENT.md

-# 🚀 Chatty Deployment Guide
+# Messagify Deployment Guide

-This guide covers deploying the Chatty chat application to various platforms.
+This guide covers deploying the Messagify chat application to various platforms.
 The application consists of a React frontend and Node.js backend that need to be deployed separately.

-## 📋 Table of Contents
+## Table of Contents

 - [Prerequisites](#prerequisites)
 - [Environment Variables](#environment-variables)